What’s the problem?

-- Simplify regulation – reverse the vicious cycle of de-regulation supported by ever more rules and ever more complex rules!
+- Simplify regulation – reverse the vicious cycle of de-regulation supported by ever more rules!

 - Reduce financial firms’ lobbying power by setting limits on access to law makers, regulators and supervisors.

-- Slow the revolving door between regulators and private firms with longer cooling-off periods and restricted access for policymakers-turned-lobbyists in their former areas.
+- Slow the revolving door between regulators and private firms, with longer cooling-off periods.
+Policymakers-turned-lobbyists (and lobbyists-turned-policymakers) should have restricted access in their former areas.

-- Change the EC consultation process including giving teeth to the Financial Services User Group (FSUG).
+- Change the European Commission consultation process including giving teeth to the Financial Services User Group (FSUG).